FixedEffects/FixedEffectModels.jl/README.md

 - Categorical variables must be of type PooledDataArray.
 Use the function `pool` to transform one column into a `PooledDataArray` and  `group` to combine multiple columns into a `PooledDataArray`.

+#### Instrumental variables

+Following the Stata command `ivreg2`, `reg` tests for weak instruments by computing the Kleibergen-Paap rk Wald F statistics, a generalization of Cragg-Donald Wald F statistics for non iid errors.

 #### Weights